Unleash/unleash/website/docs/feature-flag-tutorials/java/spring-boot-implementing-feature-flags.md

 In the `PetProductsController` class, we have set up a few things:
 - A `/products` endpoint
-- In the endpoint method, we added the pet product service to the model that is injected into an HTML page
+- We added the pet product service to the model that is injected into an HTML page we will create (`products.html`)
-- A method that invokes the pet product service
+- A method `getPetProducts` that invokes the pet product service

 Next, we will create the `products.html` page returned from the `/products` endpoint.